insertfahim/learning-journey/README.md

 1. **Navigate to Create Course** - Click "Create Course" in the navigation
 2. **Enter Course Details** - Provide a course title and list of units/topics
-3. **AI Generation** - Our AI processes your input and generates course structure
+3. **AI Generation** - The AI processes your input and generates course structure
 4. **Review & Confirm** - Review the generated chapters and confirm
 5. **Start Learning** - Begin your personalized learning journey